 If a root canal procedure is suggested to you.
 Here are some ideas for those facing root canal surgery:

-1. Immediately begin a complete nutritional balancing program.
+1. Immediately begin a complete development program.
 You may be able to revive the tooth in this manner.
 A number of clients have reported that teeth that dentists told them required a root canal came back to life and no root canal treatment was needed.

-2. With the nutritional balancing program, use a reddish ‘heat lamp’ on the tooth.
+2. With the development program, use a reddish ‘heat lamp’ on the tooth.
 Shine the light as close as you can to the jaw or even open your mouth and shine it on the tooth itself.

-Do this for a minute or two, at least, holding the light as close as possible without burning yourself, and repeat this treatment 4 or 5 times daily.
-Don’t allow the tooth to become inflamed and painful, but allow the light to stimulates the circulation in a powerful way.
+Do this for a minute or two, at least, holding the light as close as possible without burning yourself, and repeat this treatment 10 times daily.
+Don’t allow the tooth to become inflamed and painful, but allow the light to stimulate the circulation in a powerful way.

-3. With the nutritional balancing program, press on the foot reflex point that corresponds to your infected tooth.
+3. With the development program, press on the foot reflex point that corresponds to your infected tooth.
 To learn how to do this, please read Reflexology on this site.

-Surprisingly, nutritional balancing science, combined with shining a single reddish heat lamp on the jaw near the affected tooth, has proven very helpful to heal abscessed teeth.
-I suggest avoiding antibiotics, if possible, as they are quite toxic.
+Surprisingly, development science, combined with shining a single reddish heat lamp on the jaw near the affected tooth, has proven very helpful to heal abscessed teeth.
+We suggest avoiding antibiotics, if possible, as they are quite toxic.

 The procedure I suggest is as follows:

-1. Follow a complete nutritional balancing program to improve your overall vitality, immune response and energy level.
+1. Follow a complete development program to improve your overall vitality, immune response and energy level.